StephenStarc/Starc-Archive-Private/README.md

 ## File Structure
 - `index.html`: Main HTML file
 - `styles.css`: CSS styles for the application
-- `data.js`: JavaScript file containing the data for the table (not included in this repository)
+- `data.js`: JavaScript file containing the data for the table
-- `logo.jpg`: Logo image file (not included in this repository)
+- `logo.jpg`: Logo image file

 ## Setup
 1. Clone this repository to your local machine.